willWallace-RIT/Passivegravgenlogistics/README.md

 The output is expected to be low compared to grid-scale generation and real estate is costly at scale.

-even at scale.
-The electrician is still necessary for everything other aspect of infrastructure. the engineer is required to handle a contained yet simple system design with semi-perpetually moving parts.
+even at scale, the electrician is still necessary for everything other aspect of infrastructure. the engineer is required to handle a contained yet simple system design with semi-perpetually moving parts.

 The tradeoff to the actual downsides is that simplicity: